mgamzec/OSM-road-walkability/README.md

 All the analyses are done with open tools and data.
 The street network and urban features are from [OpenStreetMap](https://www.openstreetmap.org/) (OSM), and the analyses are performed using the [OSMnx](https://osmnx.readthedocs.io/en/stable/), [Pandana](https://udst.github.io/pandana/) and [GeoPandas](https://geopandas.org/) python libraries.
 Visualizations are a mix of [Matplotlib](https://matplotlib.org/) and [Seaborn](https://seaborn.pydata.org/).

-While in this post I analyze the walkability in Warsaw, Poland, the workflow is directly transferable across any city with sufficient OSM data.
-The complete workflow and code is found in the two notebooks in this repository.

 <br/>

 ### 1. Intersection density as an indicator of walkability